The global skills and competency framework for the digital world

 Applies agreed modelling techniques, standards, patterns and tools.

-Contributes to the design of components of larger software systems.
+Contributes to the design of components of larger software systems, ensuring alignment with overall design requirements, including security.

 Reviews own work.